 Her resume includes six years as a member of the Federal Trade Commission, and two years as Assistant to President Reagan for Public Liaison.
 In 1983, she became the first woman to be appointed U.S. Secretary of Transportation, serving five years.
 She later served as U.S. Secretary of Labor where top priorities included workplace safety and initiatives to help youth-at-risk.

 Throughout a career in public service Elizabeth Dole learned to leverage resources, look for innovative solutions and inspire people to work together to champion breakthrough issues of quantum importance.
 For example, as Secretary of Transportation, she worked with the late Senator Lautenberg and Senator Lugarto ensure enactment of the 21-year old drinking age.
 At virtually the same time, she issued a landmark regulation which is credited with widespread enactment of the first state safety belt laws and air bags in cars.
 These three actions have saved nearly 400,000 lives to date.

-Senator Dole has received numerous honorary degrees and awards.
-Most recently, she was inducted into the Indiana Wesleyan University Society of World Changers and presented an honorary degree from the Pardee RAND Graduate School.
-Previously, she was honored by Public Counsel, the nation’s largest pro-bono law firm, with its prestigious William O. Douglas Award and by the Caregiver Action Network with its Hands-On Help Award.
+Senator Dole has received numerous awards.
+Most recently, she was inducted into the Indiana Wesleyan University Society of World Changers and presented the Military Officers Association of America’s Military Family National Service Award.
+Previously, she was honored by Public Counsel with its prestigious William O. Douglas Award and by Caregiver Action Network with its Hands-On Help Award.
 Senator Dole resides in Washington, DC and North Carolina with her beloved husband of thirty-nine years, Senator Bob Dole.